kvkt/ural-pdc/2018/program.md

 - from: '15:30'
   till: '15:50'
-  by:   'Vladimir Shardakov, Denis Parfenov, Irina Bolodurina, Igor Parfenov and Veronika Zaporozhko'
+  by:   'V. Shardakov, D. Parfenov, I. Bolodurina, I. Parfenov and V. Zaporozhko'
-  talk: 'Development of technique for generating adaptive visualization of three-dimensional objects in a cloud educational environment'
+  talk: 'Development of Technique for Generating Adaptive Visualization of Three-Dimensional Objects in a Cloud Educational Environment'

 - from: '15:50'
   till: '16:10'
-  by:   'Aleksei Levchenko'
+  by:   'A. Levchenko'
   talk: 'Exploring Trade-offs of Compiler Optimizations to Enable Performance Portability for Multi-level Memory Hierarchies'

 - from: '16:10'
   till: '16:30'
-  by:   'Denis Parfenov, Irina Bolodurina and Vladimir Shardakov'
+  by:   'D. Parfenov, I. Bolodurina and V. Shardakov'
-  talk: 'Development and research of an adaptive traffic routing algorithm based on a neural network approach for a cloud system oriented on processing Big Data'
+  talk: 'Development and Research of an Adaptive Traffic Routing Algorithm Based on a Neural Network Approach for a Cloud System Oriented on Processing Big Data'

 - from: '16:30'
   till: '16:50'
-  by:   'Yulia Belkina and Dmitry Nikitenko'
+  by:   'Yu.
+Belkina and D. Nikitenko'
   talk: 'Computing Cost and Accounting Challenges for Octoshell Management System'

 - from: '16:50'